Henoch0/Obsidian-data-statistics/README.md

 Welcome to the Obsidian Data Analysis project💜

-This tool is designed to generate insightful graphs and manage data related to Obsidian, a popular note-taking and knowledge management application.
+This tool is designed to generate graphs and manage data related to Obsidian, a popular note-taking and knowledge management application.

 ## Features